atishayjn/TeamsWebsite/README.md

 </figure>

 After every sprint, the app was given to friends, colleagues and, family members for testing and feedback was taken.
 This practice of building prototypes very fast and getting user feedback is a standard design thinking practice.
 After receiving the feedbacks, the work was reviewed and the tasks for the next sprint were decided.
 One common observation from this activity is that majority of the people wanted the app to be **simpler** and **more intuitive**.

+### Coding Practices

+This project uses all the three priority rules recommended by Vue.js community in its official [Style Guide](https://vuejs.org/v2/style-guide/)

+1. Essential Rules (for Error Prevention)
+2. Strongly Recommended Rules (for better Readability)
+3. Recommended Rules (for minimizing Cognitive Overhead)

+Further, it is attempted to maintain consistency in block spacing and identation.

 <!-- GETTING STARTED -->